-You deploy the virtual MBG vApp as an image in OVF 1.1.0 package format (file suffix of .ova).
-The virtual MBG .ova file contains the VMware tools, MSL operating system and MBG software as a pre-installed image.
+You deploy the virtual MiVoice Border Gateway vApp as an image in OVF 1.1.0 package format (file suffix of .ova).
+The virtual MBG .ova file contains the VMware tools, Nutanix tools, MSL operating system and MBG software as a pre-installed image.
 The MBG vApp is unique from the other MBG software application files.